SeigneurLefou/Alfred-Stewart/README.md

 `alfred macropy` : Add an function python define by the user.
 Use type specificator for argument !
 Use `alfred macropy -h "Help text of your function" -f "$(cat file_with_only_one_function.py)"`.

+## User

+If you have idea of command who could be useful or not useless so open an issue for present your idea.

 ## Download

 Install Alfred using the following command.
 Specify a target directory or omit it to install in your home folder (`~/.alfred/`).